Sprakbanken/create_PID/README.md

 ```

 This will create a PID for the resource and print what you should enter in the PID field in COMEDI.

+### Flags
+You can run the script with the `-c` flag to check if all numbers from 1 up to sbr-num have a PID.
+You can run the script with the `-c` and `-a` flags to create PIDs for all numbers from 1 up to sbr-num that don't have a PID.